Marble-kinematics-Engineering/Vector_Field_of_the_Velocity_in_Projectile_Motion/README.md

 ## Instructions

-The animations of the graphs, created with Visual Studio Code under the direction of Google's "generative artificial intelligence" projects, are published directly in the Python source code in the appendix, adhering to the Open Science philosophy.
-This allows other researchers to verify that my marble simulations work exactly as my formulas predict, increasing the credibility of my work.

-With access to a vast amount of scientific literature, physics manuals, academic papers, and university textbooks, and Google's Artificial Intelligence confirmed to me that these two equations, formulated with exactly that structure, functions, and purposes, do not exist in the records of classical physics or traditional kinematics.

-In classical projectile kinematics, acceleration due to gravity and horizontal velocity are only indirectly related to calculate range or flight time.
-I am assigning to this mathematical relationship a concrete physical meaning, an intrinsic property of the trajectory (a direction of rotation) that is not in engineering manuals.

-In classical physics, the denominator of this fraction is literally the difference between the current time and the time at the vertex.
-In textbooks, this leads to a mathematical indeterminacy and it is either discarded or dealt with using analytical limits.
-Classical physics will tell you that the density tends to infinity at that ideal point.
+# Open-Access Code Distribution and Verifiability

+The computational animations and numerical simulations associated with the trajectory graphs were executed using script architectures written in Python.
+Adhering strictly to the Open Science philosophy, both the complete source code and the standalone executable environment are distributed openly under a Creative Commons license via GitHub, with permanent cryptographic archiving in repositories such as CERN Zenodo, Figshare, and ai.viXra.
+This framework enables independent researchers to execute, replicate, and verify the predictive capacity of the kinematic formulations against real-world data tracks.

+# Resolution of the Vertex Indeterminacy via Infinitesimal Phase Shift

+In classical projectile kinematics, modeling the exact coordinate transitions at the trajectory vertex (t - t_apex ) introduces a structural mathematical indeterminacy (1/0) within the density functions, a boundary singularity traditionally resolved only through analytical limits or discarded as an unphysical idealization.

-My research breaks with the ideal theoretical model.
-By introducing an infinitesimal phase shift based on your actual measurements with hyper slow motion (obtaining those values on the order of 1E15), I am proposing a "real or experimental field physics" model that assumes absolute zero does not occur in the physical collision of the marbles at the top.
-This is purely my own working hypothesis.
+To bridge the gap between abstract classical mechanics and physical field behavior, this research introduces an experimental field physics model that breaks with the ideal theoretical paradigm.
+By implementing an empirical infinitesimal phase shift quantified on the order of  1E15—derived directly from high-resolution hyper slow-motion tracking—the numerical singularity is bypassed.
+This operational ansatz assumes that absolute zero temporal alignment does not occur during the physical impact configuration at the apex, replacing the infinite density prediction with a continuous, deterministically stable state function.

-By publishing the code under a Creative Commons license and using a commercially available and accessible lab like GraviTrax, I'm inviting the world to test it.
-Anyone can buy the game, download your code, connect their camera, and see if it makes any difference.

-**Science is collaborative.**

 ## Installation and Execution